Maxvandermeij/az204webapp/README.md

 az monitor autoscale rule create -g $rgname --autoscale-name $Name --scale in 1 --condition "CpuPercentage < 25 avg 1m"
 ```

 Finally, lets load another CPU heavy API into our webapp so that we can deliver some CPUload.
+Thanks to @eschipper for creating this Primenumber calculator.

 ```
 cd ..